SYDNEY-MELBOURNE HSR / FFR Priority No.1

 Phase 1.
 The Feasibility Preliminary Study would require a $120 million for a high-speed rail network linking Wagga/Wagga – Brisbane (Inland Route), with a particular focus on the following towns Forbes, Parkes, Dubbo, Goondiwindi, Toowoomba and Ipswich.
 The proposed study will identify corridors, estimate construction costs, undertake preliminary geotechnical investigations and utilising all existing Federal, State and Council geotechnical report of the selected corridors and the financial and economic modelling necessary to determine the project’s viability.
 It is expected to take about 18 months to complete.

-The same process will be used in planning the inland heavy freight rail feasibility study to identify reduction of costs and develop a more reliable and fast delivery of containers and heavy and/or bulk freight, to be noted however that if necessary high speed and heavy freight WILL NOT use the same tracks.
+The same process will be used in planning the inland heavy freight rail feasibility study to identify reduction of costs and develop a more reliable faster delivery of containers.
+Again: Please note that, if deemed necessary during the planning and design phase, high-speed passenger and fast containerised freight trains will operate on separate tracks from heavy freight trains.

 • Phase 2.
 Term of reference for a Control Study (by AACE International standard a +2-5% to -2-5% Cost Estimate) or Class II & I).